stateempire/setjs-bootstrap-starter/README.md

 ## SETjs – A pragmatic frontend framework for the Web
 The easiest and fastest way to create your new Web project.

-_This is the SETjs postcss starter kit._
+_This is the SETjs Bootstrap starter kit._

 ## Documentation
 You can find the SETjs documentation [on our website](https://setjs.org/docs).
 And check out our [Getting Started](https://setjs.org/docs/getting-started) page for details on trying SETjs yourself.